matze/pkgconfig/README.rst

     :target: https://travis-ci.org/matze/pkgconfig

-``pkgconfig`` is a Python module to interface with the ``pkg-config`` command line tool and supports Python 2.6+ and 3.3+.
+``pkgconfig`` is a Python module to interface with the ``pkg-config`` command line tool for Python 3.3+.

 It can be used to